shermanflan/airflow-on-aks/README.md

 defined in [k8s/base](k8s/base)
-3. Run the [`az-add-aks.sh`](k8s/az-add-aks.sh) script to build an AKS cluster along with a container registry, helm chart installations, and DNS zone updates.
+3. Run the [`az-add-aks.sh`](k8s/az-add-aks.sh) script to build an AKS cluster along with a container registry, helm chart installations, and DNS zone updates
 4. Then, run the [`aks-install-airflow-celery.sh`](k8s/aks-install-airflow-celery.sh)
-script to deploy Airflow, the nginx ingress, and the cert-mgr certificate controller.
+script to deploy Airflow, the nginx ingress, and the cert-mgr certificate controller
 5. Your deployment should be up and running
 6. To delete the cluster, run the [`aks-drop.sh`](k8s/az-drop-aks.sh) script

 ## Azure Authentication for Web UI
 The airflow configuration uses the OAuth2 authorization code flow facilitated